 All anecdotal information and assessment reports maintained as student records shall be dated and signed by the individual who originated the data.

 The following mandatory permanent student records shall be kept indefinitely:

 - 1. Legal name of student - 2.
 Date and place of birth and method of verifying birth date - 3.
 Sex of student - 4.
 Name and address of parent/guardian of minor student - a.
 Address of minor student if different from the above - b.
 Annual verification of parent/guardian's name and address and student's residence - 5.
 Entrance and departure dates of each school year and for any summer session or other extra session - 6.
 Subjects taken during each year, half-year, summer session, or quarter, and marks or credits given - 7.
 Verification of or exemption from required immunizations - 8.
-Date of high school graduation or equivalent subject to destruction during the third school year after the school year in which they originated, following a determination that their usefulness has ceased or the student has left the district.
+Date of high school graduation or equivalent record

+Mandatory interim student records, unless forwarded to another district, shall be maintained subject to destruction during the third school year after the school year in which they originated, following a determination that their usefulness has ceased or the student has left the district.
 These records include: